Introduction to BluRay playback:

 Let DirectShow filters handle BluRay parsing

-When enabled, Zoom Player will not try to detect the movie title track on the BluRay disc, but instead let the DirectShow filter opening he BluRay index file (e.g. "LAV Filters") decide on the best title track itself.
+When enabled, Zoom Player will not try to detect the movie title track on the BluRay disc, but instead let the DirectShow filter opening the BluRay index file (e.g., "LAV Filters") decide on the best title track itself.

 Add secondary movie tracks (sorted by duration) if duration is longer than (minutes)